ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson_4.md

 <hr>

-### #5
+## #5 - "Post a link to the forums"

 When they say 'post a link to your github reflections' in the forums, ignore that.
 This is no longer an active course at Udacity, (i.e. if you search the Udacity course catalogue you will not find it), so there is no forum anymore.
-There is a more modern class about Git, but it isn't as comprehensive.
-I took the shorter, more modern one but found that the unlisted older version of the course to be much more informative.
-By knowing how to find the course (having the url), we can still view the content and learn from it.
+Udacity does has a more modern class about Git, but it wasn't as comprehensive (doesn't include GitHub), so I went with the old course that you can only get to if you happen to know <a href="https://classroom.udacity.com/courses/ud775" target="_blank">the URL</a>.

 That might also answer some of your questions about why there are out-of-date things in this course.
-Yes there are, but it is still the best resource (and free) for learning these concepts that I have stumbled accross.
+Yes there are, but this is still the best resource (and free) for learning about Git and GitHub that I have stumbled accross.

 <hr>

-### #6 Adding a new file button has changed
+## #6 Adding a new file button has changed

 ![image](https://user-images.githubusercontent.com/12129459/132923875-8cc4a757-7e6a-4335-bf7c-79645ad7d3f0.png)